 Including progressive muscle relaxation, to calm the mind and reduce the body's physiological and psychological stress response.

 Originates from the Buddhist religion, and is achieved by focusing awareness on the present moment, accepting and embracing thoughts, feelings and sensations regarding a current challenge.
 The breath is used as an anchor for relaxation.
 Helps to reduce the chaos in the mind.

 Habits are conditioned and reinforced every time a behaviour is repeated.
 The aim is to replace the old conditioned response with healthier behaviour, opening up to new possibilities which are consistent with your goal.
 Change moves from a negative mindset to a positive one.
 Increasingly thoughts are dealt with constructively and logically, and catastrophic thinking re-appraised.

-£65 per hour (first session is up to one and half hours) - Book Now
+£65 per hour (first session is up to seventy five minutes) - Book Now

 £350 for two sessions (smoking cessation) - Book Now

 £20 per hour (maintenance session by face-time or skype) - Book Now